ahmedkaludi/accelerated-mobile-pages/README.md

 * Improvement: Added option for one signal notificaion on the pages #4349
 * Fixed: Mobile redirection issue on robots.txt page #4369
 * Fixed: 404 error when we click on the comment section #4360
+* Fixed: Fixed width not working in 2 coloum in AMP pagebuilder #4379
+* Fixed: Label markup was visible even after set to empty in content module in AMP pagebuilder #4379

 = 1.0.41 (14th April 2020) =
 * Improvement: Video docking issue #4352